Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 What should you not say when selling a house?

-What should I ask my listing agent before making an offer?
+What should I ask my agent before making an offer?

 Before making an offer on a property, it’s important to ask your agent for as much information as possible about the home and the seller.
 This might include information about the home’s condition, any issues or repairs that have been made, and the seller’s motivations for selling.